mayanku1111/AnimagineXL_diffusion/README.md

 # ![download (2)](https://github.com/user-attachments/assets/67bd0f73-a82a-47d9-b482-f7fac655cadc)
 ### Saitama offering a hand to help Cha_Hae_in up amidst the scattered robot parts
 # ![download (4)](https://github.com/user-attachments/assets/f4b36cec-6def-400e-8182-46611b9d021c)
-### Cha_Hae_in looking at Saitama with a mix of gratitude and disbelief as they walk away from the scene
+### Cha_Hae_in and Saitama looking at city with a mix of gratitude and disbelief as they walk away from the scene
 # ![download (3)](https://github.com/user-attachments/assets/01c88aef-72df-4bb0-aec1-61f765a2f92a)